Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Cross-entropy / Likelihood}

-In data clustering, cross entropy measures the uncertainty in predicting the original dataset from the clustered model~\citep{merugu_privacy-preserving_2003}.
-Generally, cross entropy measures the amount of information needed to identify an object in the data set if the original data are coded in terms of the model's distribution $q$, rather than their true distribution $p$.
-Cross entropy is derived from entropy (Section \ref{metric:entropy}) and the relative entropy $D_\text{KL}$ (Section \ref{metric:relative-entropy}).
+In data clustering, cross-entropy measures the uncertainty in predicting the original dataset from the clustered model~\cite{merugu_privacy-preserving_2003}.
+Generally, cross-entropy measures the amount of information needed to identify an object in the data set if the original data are coded in terms of the model's distribution $X$, rather than their true distribution $X^*$.
+Cross-entropy is derived from entropy, which indicates the uncertainty in a probability distribution (Section \ref{metric:entropy}), and the relative entropy $D_\text{KL}$, which indicates the distance between two probability distributions (Section \ref{metric:relative-entropy}).